HomeLatest NewsDefenceAmid border tensions with China, India successfully test-fires SMART

 The Union ministry further claimed that the test conducted was a textbook launch where the entire trajectory was monitored by the electro-optic telemetry system, various range radars, including the downrange instrumentation and downrange ships.
 The missile carried a torpedo, parachute delivery system and release mechanisms.

 As per defence experts, the canister-based missile system consists of advanced technologies viz. two-stage solid propulsion, electro-mechanical actuators and precision inertial navigation.
-The missile is launched from a ground mobile launcher and it can cover a range of distances.
+The missile is launched from a ground mobile launcher and can cover a range of distances.

 The Union ministry further claimed that a number of DRDO laboratories have developed various technologies for this advanced missile system.
 Defence minister Rajnath Singh meanwhile, has congratulated the DRDO teams involved in the successful test of the supersonic missile assisted torpedo system and said, the development of the system is a perfect example of building futuristic defence systems in the country.